surveydown-dev/surveydown/README.md

 - [ ] Basic version working with a database
 - [ ] User tracking via url parameters: https://shinysurveys.jdtrat.com/articles/surveying-shinysurveys.html#user-tracking
 - [ ] Add a getSurveyData() function so the survey designer can obtain the current survey results from inside the app: https://shinysurveys.jdtrat.com/articles/get-survey-data.html
-- [ ] Ability to embed markdown inside choice options (like mc buttons in formr)
-- [ ] Consider using formr forms (or other forms) instead of shiny widgets?
 - Question types:
   - [x] Multiple choice (single choice)
   - [x] Multiple choice (multiple choices)